-Scholars have quickly transitioned to using the internet as a primary vehicle for conducting academic research and the preferred method for disseminating their own published works.
-Considering the ongoing digital evolution of the research landscape, it’s a near certainty that all journals will have to eventually convert to online publications.
-Yet, many journals are still holding onto their print issues for reasons of tradition and uncertainty about how to go about making the switch to online only.
+Scholars have transitioned to using the internet as their primary vehicle for conducting academic research and the preferred method for disseminating their own published works.
+Considering the ongoing digital evolution of the research landscape, it’s a near certainty that all journals will have to eventually convert to digital-centric publishing models and mediums.
+Yet, many journals are still holding onto their print issues for reasons of tradition and uncertainty about how to go about making the switch to publishing online only.

-What does transitioning to online-only publishing entail?
-And what steps should journals be taking to make a smooth switch?
-To answer these questions we caught up with Trish Groves, director of academic outreach at BMJ and editor-in-chief of BMJ Open.
+Why should journals transition to online-only publishing models and what are the key considerations for a smooth transition?
+To answer this question we caught up with Trish Groves, director of academic outreach at BMJ and editor-in-chief of BMJ Open.
 Groves gave a presentation titled “Transition from Print to Online Publishing“ at the 2016 Annual Council of Science Editors (CSE) meeting along with Helen Atkins, director of publishing services at PLoS, and David Gillikin, chief of the bibliographic services division at the National Library of Medicine.
 In the interview below, Groves shares some highlights from the presentation and her experience working with the BMJ team to transition journals to online only, as well as to launch “born-digital” publications.